Miteshhsingla/Safety101/README.md

-Sure!
-Here's a formatted version of your README file:

----

 # Safety101

 **Safety101** is an Android-based personal safety application that enables users to share their real-time location with emergency contacts of their choice and also displays the location of nearby police stations.
 The app was built using Kotlin.